 I don’t do wash routine advice, I don’t like to give it because I’m not confident it will solve your problems.
 However, I do believe in providing you with as much information to help you understand why some wash strategies work and others don’t.

-If you need help with your wash routine I recommend connecting with your cloth diaper brand or retailer.
 These amazing people are dedicated to your success and they make it their business.
 They will also provide you support and assistance in line with your diapers warranties.
 Didn’t buy your diapers from a cloth diaper retailer?
 Source out a local community based cloth diaper group where people provide support, or message someone you know and trust.

-Typically it’s recommended to do two wash cycles when washing cloth diapers.
 One short and quick cycle to wash out the majority of the poo and pee, and a second longer cycle to work on the deeper clean needed to have diapers that smell fresh and don’t leave rashes!

 Some people wash with only one wash cycle.
 If you know a family like this, they will often say they are rinsing diapers in the sink or by hand prior to wash day.
 This strategy works well for families who might be using laundromat or need to pay for laundry.
 Simply rinsing out diapers at the end of the day, or before tossing in the wet bag can help rinse away the urine and fece for a better overall clean.
 This is not wrong if it works for you.
 This can work and does work for many families.

 - and I was actually over on GroVia website and there wash routine recipe calls for just one wash cycle. https://www.grovia.com/pages/grovia_learn_laundry